sombriks/gm-sample-worklog/gm-sample-worklog-service/README.md

 mode, or even replace it with Postgresql or Oracle.

 [Profile configurations](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-properties-and-configuration.html#howto-set-active-spring-profiles) were not set.
 A production-dedicated profile could optimize, for example, logging, but there's room for improvements.

+Setup a continuous integration solution can help on test and deploy. workflow.

+And speaking in workflow, [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/) is our call for any team bigger than one.